-Edited by Mark Anderson, Cathryn Reher, Suzanne Scheller & Julian Zweber
+Edited by Mark Anderson, Amber Hildebrandt, Cathryn Reher & Suzanne Scheller

-Beginning with the premise that the essential challenge in elder law is developing and implementing a broad skill set spanning numerous practice areas, the Fourth Edition of Minnesota CLE’s Elder Law Handbook is written as a guide to help users develop the base of knowledge needed to address concerns of individuals and families who are suffering or planning for the impact of significant and chronic illness or disability.
-The chapters have been reorganized to address issues in the same order a lawyer might address them with a client, and with sufficient thoroughness to avoid leaving critical issues off the checklist.
-Editors Mark Anderson, Cathryn Reher, Suzanne Scheller, and Julian Zweber have reorganized and expanded this edition significantly in coordination with an outstanding roster of highly regarded elder law practitioners.
-The Fourth Edition represents a dramatic improvement to an already indispensable manual.
+Beginning with the premise that the essential challenge in elder law is developing and implementing a broad skill set spanning numerous practice areas, the Fifth Edition of Minnesota CLE’s Elder Law Handbook is an impressive guide that helps users develop the base of knowledge needed to address concerns of individuals and families who are suffering or planning for the impact of significant and chronic illness or disability.
+The chapters are organized to address issues in the same order a lawyer might address them with a client, and with sufficient thoroughness to avoid leaving critical issues off the checklist.
+The Handbook traces the entire arc of elder law practice in Minnesota, a topic of greater concern with the rise of the age 65+ community.
+The Handbook covers planning for long-term care, marital issues for elderly clients, and tax implications.
+Explore the nexus of Medical Assistance and long-term care – and learn how to maximize your clients’ results.
 Order yours today!

 BUNDLE AND SAVE!